Back to California

 • Authorizes the department to seek private or public funding and spend those funds for the purposes of the program.

-• Allows the department to contract with various entities for collecting and collating data related to epilepsy and seizures.
+• Allows the department to contract with various entities for collecting and collating data on epilepsy and seizures.

-• Requires the department to analyze available data, prepare reports on their website as necessary, and publish a list of agencies that offer services to individuals affected by epilepsy.
+• Requires the department to analyze available data, prepare reports, and publish them on its internet website as necessary.

 Who It Names or Affects